jetstack/tarmak/docs/known-issues.rst

   * aws key pair is not matching the local one, aws_fingerprint=<aws_fingerprint> local_fingerprint=<local_fingerprint>

-then there is a mismatch between the your key pair's public key stored by AWS and your local private key.
+then there is a mismatch between the your key pair's public key stored by AWS and your local key pair.
 To remedy this you must either create a new key pair and upload it to AWS manually, or delete your existing key pair through the AWS console and re-run ``tarmak clusters apply``.